TeamAOF/Craftoria/kubejs/assets/pneumaticcraft/guides/pneumaticcraft/book/tools/pneumatic_wrench.md

 # Pneumatic Wrench

-The Pneumatic Wrench is the *wrench* item for <Color hex="#228">PneumaticCraft: Repressurized</Color>.
+The Pneumatic Wrench is the _wrench_ item for <Color id="dark_green">PneumaticCraft: Repressurized</Color>.
 You can use it for a variety of tasks, including:

-- *Right-click* vanilla and modded blocks to rotate them
+- _Right-click_ vanilla and modded blocks to rotate them
-- *Sneak+right-click* <Color hex="#228">PneumaticCraft: Repressurized</Color> machines to drop them as items, preserving any stored upgrades and air in the machine.
+- _Sneak+right-click_ <Color id="dark_green">PneumaticCraft: Repressurized</Color> machines to drop them as items, preserving any stored upgrades and air in the machine.

-- *Right-click* [Drones](../base_concepts/drones.md) to dismantle them, dropping them as an item.
+- _Right-click_ [Drones](../base_concepts/drones.md) to dismantle them, dropping them as an item.
-- *Right-click* [Pressure Tubes](../tubes/pressure_tubes.md) to close/re-open sections to isolate them from each other.
+- _Right-click_ [Pressure Tubes](../tubes/pressure_tubes.md) to close/re-open sections to isolate them from each other.

-The *Pneumatic Wrench* must be pressurized in a [Charging Station](../machines/charging_station.md) before use.
+The _Pneumatic Wrench_ must be pressurized in a [Charging Station](../machines/charging_station.md) before use.

 Crafting a Pneumatic Wrench

 <Recipe id="pneumaticcraft:pneumatic_wrench" />